Aldiko: Online catalog

-The company (Aldiko Limited) behind the app has partnered with a number of content partners to offer in-app purchasing and downloading capability, including Feedbooks, Smashwords, All Romance Ebooks and O'Reilly Media.
+Aldiko Limited, the app's company, has partnered with a number of content partners to offer in-app purchasing and downloading capability, including Feedbooks, Smashwords, All Romance Ebooks and O'Reilly Media.
 The company also said that they are working to establish partnerships with more content providers.

 Standalone book applications

 On September 23, 2009, the company announced on their blog that multiple standalone book applications had been built on top of Aldiko Book Reader.
 The standalone book apps were based on titles from O’Reilly.